opnfv/models/tools/kubernetes/README.md

   * Grafana dashboards and API
   * Kubernetes API
   * Cloudify API
+	* Clearwater-docker

-See comments in [setup script](k8s-cluster.sh) and the other scripts for more info.
+See comments in the [overall demo deploy script](demo_deploy.sh), the [k8s setup script](k8s-cluster.sh), and the other scripts for more info.

 See [readme in the folder above](/tools/README.md) for an illustration of the resulting k8s cluster in a hybrid cloud environment.

-The flow for this demo deployment is illustrated below.
+The flow for this demo deployment is illustrated below (note: clearwater-docker deploy/test not yet shown)

 ![models_demo_flow.svg](/docs/images/models_demo_flow.svg "models_demo_flow.svg")